Philippines–Ukraine relations: History

-Ukraine seeks to establish an embassy in the Philippines,but budgetary constraints have delayed this endeavor.
+Ukraine seeks to establish an embassy in the Philippines, but budgetary constraints have delayed this endeavor.
 On the other hand, in June 2022, Foreign Affairs Secretary Teodoro Locsin Jr. said that the Philippines seeks to establish an embassy in Ukraine.
 However, as of January 2023, the Philippines has not made any requests to establish an embassy in Kyiv.

+Ukrainian President Volodymyr Zelenskyy visited Manila on 3 June 2024, and met with President Marcos, making Zelenskyy the first Ukrainian president to visit the Philippines.
+During this visit, Zelenskyy confirmed that Ukraine would open an embassy in the Philippines that year.
+Zelenskyy also announced that the Philippines would attend a Ukraine-organized peace conference being held in Switzerland and thanked the Philippines for its support.
+Following Zelenskyy's request, Marcos assured Zelenskyy that he will allow the Philippines to send Filipino mental health workers to Ukraine to help Ukrainian soldiers.

 Agreements

 The Philippines and Ukraine have seven bilateral agreements in place: